High Asset Divorce

 Investment accounts created during your marriage are generally considered community property and should be divided equally.
 Unfortunately, it is not uncommon in high-asset divorce cases for one spouse to have investments kept hidden from the other spouse.
 At our Arlington law firm, we have relationships with financial experts who can help our clients locate and evaluate all investments relevant to their divorce proceedings.

 We Can Bring in Experts To Help With High-Asset Property Division

 Whether you are the higher- or lower-earning spouse in your marriage, you need a lawyer on your side during a high-asset divorce.
 Without proper legal representation, you are at risk of losing property that should be yours.

-At the Family Law Firm of Donna J. Smiedt in Arlington, TX, we advocate passionately for our clients and make sure that their rights are fully protected.
+At the Family Law Firm of Donna J. Smiedt in Arlington, TX, we advocate passionately for our clients in Southlake, Westover Hills, and surrounding areas and make sure that their rights are fully protected.
 Either in mediation or in court, our attorneys can keep the other side from taking advantage of you and give you the best possible start to your new life.

-For many parents, the most difficult aspect of ending a marriage is the question of child custody.
+For many parents in Southlake, Westover Hills, and nearby, the most difficult aspect of ending a marriage is the question of child custody.
 The divorce attorneys at our Arlington law firm are very familiar with child custody negotiations and always want to make sure that the best interests of the children are considered first.

 In theory, child custody is not handled any differently in a high-asset divorce.
 The focus of Texas family law is to find the best arrangement for the children.
 Of course, the financial stability of either parent can affect how a judge in family court may rule.
 That's why it is especially important that you have a dedicated divorce lawyer on your side who can make sure your financial interests are protected during your divorce case.